 Q: What happens with the revenues?

 A: Beginning in FY23, all revenues will be used to fund facilities projects to reduce greenhouse gas emissions.
 Most will be invested in modernizing Yale’s infrastructure to benefit all campus building occupants; for example, transitioning from natural gas-generated steam toward lower-carbon alternatives.

 Q: Where do I find Emissions Information for my building ?

 A: Since 2017, Yale lead administrators, operations managers, and facilities superintendents have received carbon charge energy reports for their buildings each month.
 Yale personnel can ask their lead administrator to send the latest report or can explore energy consumption with Yale’s Energy Explorer tool.

 Q: Whom should I contact to improve my building’s energy performance?

 A: Every Yale Building has a Facilities Superintendent, who can work with you to improve the energy performance of your building.
-This map identifies and provides contact information for each Facilities Superintendent.
+This list identifies and provides contact information for each Facilities Superintendent.